 While serving in the capacity of APC National Secretary, Buni was nominated and elected as the flag bearer of APC for the 2019 Yobe State gubernatorial election.
 He was elected as the fourth Executive Governor of Yobe State, polling a total of 444,013 votes to defeat his PDP opponent, who got 95,703 votes.

-In June 2020, the national working committee of All Progressive Congress was dissolved and in its place, a new interim committee was inaugurated.
+In June 2020, the national working committee of the All Progressive Congress was dissolved and in its place, a new interim committee was inaugurated.
 This committee is chaired by Mai Mala Buni, making him the Chairman of APC’s caretaker committee and extraordinary national convention.

 Awards & Honours